Fastest Growing Medigap Plans Include Beneficiary Cost-Sharing

 · The Center for Medicare Advocacy said that, “Introducing further cost-sharing in Medigap plans would create a significant financial burden, but that’s not all.
 When required to pay beyond their means, people skip needed medical care and treatment, leading to poor health outcomes, increased emergency room visits and hospitalizations.”

-· joint letter to the NAIC from a variety of consumer groups said that these proposals “are based on the false assumptions that beneficiaries with supplemental coverage use more Medicare services than necessary and that additional cost sharing will result in federal health care savings.”
+· A joint letter to the NAIC from a variety of consumer groups said that these proposals “are based on the false assumptions that beneficiaries with supplemental coverage use more Medicare services than necessary and that additional cost sharing will result in federal health care savings.”
 Moreover, the groups said, “We remain deeply concerned that any attempt to add cost sharing in Medigap plans will cause disproportionate harm to beneficiaries with low and modest incomes, those who are chronically ill and those living in rural communities.”

 Importantly, the cost savings often cited by proponents of restricting first-dollar coverage in Medigap are based on proposals that would apply this change to current Medicare beneficiaries.
 Imposing cost sharing on current Medigap policyholders would add a significant burden on vulnerable Medicare beneficiaries, many of whom have been paying for these benefits for many years, often have very tight budgets, and rely on Medigap for predictability in their health care costs and protection against high medical bills.